DevAdv-CFC20/COVID19-research-assistant/Data Extraction/README.md

+# Phase one:

-# phase one: clear Data by Extracting "full-text article" from 44k json files to txts \ Htmls, and get them upload to Watson Discovery
+Clear Data by Extracting "full-text article" from 44k json files to txts \ Htmls, and get them upload to Watson Discovery

-Each executed file format as the following order:
+Each executed file formated as the following order:
 - title
 - abstract
 - full-text article

-# benefits of this task is to get better accuracy clear data formatted as text in docx
+# benefits of this task:

+- It is to get better accuracy clear data formatted as text document.
+- Easy to train Watson Discovery machine learning.
+- Accurate better result for the model.